 Different strokes demand different movements, so the cut of a suit can make a real impact.
 For strokes like breaststroke and butterfly, which require a wide range of motion in the shoulders and hips, look for suits with open backs and flexible straps.
 For freestyle and backstroke, a more compressive fit with secure, racerback-style straps helps maintain a streamlined body line.
 Many modern girls' swimwear options are designed as all-around performance suits, but for swimmers specializing in a particular stroke, finding a style that complements their technique can provide an edge.
 Always check that the suit is FINA-approved for high-level meets.

-Recommendations by Age Group
+Racing Suit Recommendations for Every Age Group

 A swimmer’s age and experience level are huge factors in choosing the right suit.
 For younger swimmers, especially those 12 and under, the focus should be on a comfortable, well-fitting suit that lets them concentrate on technique.
 Durability is also key as they grow.
 Many parents are pleasantly surprised by the longevity of mid-range suits, which hold their shape and color well.
 You can often find great value in our Clearance Corner.
 As swimmers get older and more competitive, investing in a high-performance tech suit for championship meets becomes more practical.
 These advanced suits offer the compression and hydrodynamic benefits that make a difference at an elite level.